Cricova: Wine tasting & the stunning underground city

 Sparkling wine tasting

 In one of your first stops in the underground wine city, you’ll have, of course, the opportunity to taste the local wines.
-Cricova is very famous for its sparkling wines, produced following the french method of Methode Champenoise.
+Cricova is renowned for its sparkling wines, produced using the French Méthode Champenoise method.
 Moldova had its own Dom Pérignon, a man called Petru Ungureanu.
-In a book published in 1960, Ungureanu explained everything about the procedure of wine-making in Moldova.
-In 1957, the first champagnes were produced in Cricova, and by the early 70s, Cricova’s production reached 1 million bottles.
+In a book published in 1960, Ungureanu explained the entire process of wine-making in Moldova.

 Of course, apart from the sparkling wine, you can also find white, rosé, and red wines.
 The varieties of wine production are Shiraz, Feteasca Neagră, Cabernet Sauvignon, Feteasca Albă, and Feteasca Regală.